Google Chubby: The Lock Service That Inspired ZooKeeper

 The paper reports that Chubby cells typically experience 1-2 seconds of unavailability during a planned master migration (e.g., for maintenance), and 5-10 seconds during an unexpected master failure.
 The lease duration is the primary tuning knob: shorter leases mean faster failover but more instability from transient network issues.

-For comparison, ZooKeeper’s leader election typically completes in 100-500ms under similar conditions, while etcd leader election usually finishes within 1 second.
-Chubby’s slightly longer failover is a trade-off for its stronger lease-based split-brain prevention.
+ZooKeeper’s leader election typically completes in 100-500ms under similar conditions, while etcd finishes within a second.
+Chubby’s slightly longer failover time is the trade-off for its stronger lease-based split-brain prevention.

 The File System Interface